apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

    # yum -y install mysql-connector-python

-Please note that the previously required ``mysql-connector-java`` library is now bundled with CloudStack Management server and is no more required to be installed separately.
+Please note that the previously required ``mysql-connector-java`` library is now bundled with CloudStack Management server and is no longer required to be installed separately.

 Installation
 ~~~~~~~~~~~~